 Without further delay, here’s the lineup of freshly stamped baseballs to be used this season.
 These include original artwork files that we’ve mocked up, followed by donated images of game-used baseballs, and additional information we can share with confidence about other upcoming baseballs.
 We’ll close it out with some unconfirmed prognostication and rumors.
 And maybe a bonus sneak peek or two will be added later.

-I will let the fans judge.
-I’ll only say, there’s been a pattern here for this CC genre: simplicity.
-Of course, there are a few outliers.
-You can find all previous iterations from other teams in the Museum of Baseballs ➡️ MLB ➡️ Team Milestones, Anniversaries & Celebrations Gallery.
+You can find previous seasons’ CC game balls in the Museum of Baseballs ➡️ MLB ➡️ Team Milestones, Anniversaries & Celebrations Gallery.

 Some know the Padres have already used their CC2025 ball.
 They made the cut and took the field in the team’s second game of the season.
 It’s likely they’ll use them during all Friday home games in which they’ll sport their CC uniforms.

 Did you know, the Padres also used team-branded MLB Opening Day game balls the night before, and they were only team to get that privilege?
 You knew if you’ve been following our 2025 Live Tracker updates or our Instagram.
-To close out their opening series with the Atlanta Braves, whom they swept, San Diego then debuted Military Appreciation Day official gamers, which are purportedly planned for game-use every Sunday Military Appreciation home game.
+To close out their opening series with the Atlanta Braves, whom they swept, San Diego then debuted Military Appreciation Day official gamers, which are purportedly planned for game-use every Sunday Military Appreciation home game, plus Memorial Day.
 I found that schedule from the official team website, but this does not confirm these baseballs will be available and used in every game.
 It’s just an educated guess.

 - March 30 vs. Braves: Military Opening Day